 - 1. Submit all completed vendor invoices with serial numbers to the VCAAA and indicate the purchases on the Monthly Expenditure of Funds form.
 The VCAAA will issue to you during or shortly after the end of the fiscal year a "Blue Tag", i.e., an asset tag to be affixed to the equipment. - 2.
 Keep records of the following information when property is purchased with grant funds: date acquired, property description (including model number), property identification number, serial number, rate of depreciation (or depreciation schedule) if applicable, and cost.
 This information is to be provided to the VCAAA. - 3.
 Keep track of all property purchased with grant funds, whether capitalized or not.
 Grantee shall submit to the VCAAA annually, with the Close-out Financial Report, a current inventory of property furnished or purchased by grantee with funds awarded under the terms of the current or any previous grant contracts. - 4.
 DISPOSAL OF EQUIPMENT: Prior to the disposal of any non-expendable property purchased with grant funds, grantee must obtain permission from the VCAAA regardless of the item's value.
-Disposition (includes sale, tradein, discarding, or transfer to another agency) may not occur until written approval is received from the VCAAA. - 5.
+Disposition (includes sale, trade-in, discarding, or transfer to another agency) may not occur until written approval is received from the VCAAA. - 5.
 Grantee shall inform VCAAA within three days in the event of the loss, destruction, or theft of grant-purchased non-expendable property. - 6.
 Grantee shall exercise due care in the use, maintenance, protection and preservation of such property during the period of the project, and shall assume responsibility for replacement or repair of such property during the period of the project, until grantee has complied with all written instructions from the VCAAA regarding final disposition of the property.

 - 7. Grantee shall use the property for the purpose for which it was intended under the grant contract.
 When no longer needed for that use, grantee shall use it if needed, and with written approval of the VCAAA, for other purposes in this order: - (a) Another California Department of Aging program providing the same or similar service: or. - (b) Another California Department of Aging funded program; or, - (c) Another state or federally funded program. - 8.
 Grantee shall not use equipment or supplies acquired under the grant contract with federal and/or state monies for personal gain or to usurp the competitive advantage of a privately owned business entity. - 9.
 Keep adequate insurance to cover theft, damage or loss of the equipment. - 10.
-The grantee must not use equipment acquired with grant funds to provide services for a fee to compete unfairly with private companies that provide equivalent services, unless specifically permitted or contemplated by federal or state law.
+The grantee must not use equipment acquired with grant funds to provide services for a fee to compete unfairly with private companies that provide equivalent services, unless specifically permitted or contemplated by federal or state law. - 11.
+Permission to purchase equipment (examples: computers, printers, copiers, scanners, etc) with DIGITAL MEMORY and STORAGE CAPACITY with grant funds will no longer be granted.
+For disposal, the California Department of General Services (DGS) requires all such equipment be "sanitized" before recycled.
+For AAA, this requirement is fraught with logistic problems and consumes an excessive number of labor hours to coordinate.